Affirm/affirm-merchant-sdk-ios/README.md

 Affirm promotional messaging components—monthly payment messaging and educational modals—show customers how they can use Affirm to finance their purchases.
 Promos consist of promotional messaging, which appears directly in your app, and a modal, which which offers users an ability to prequalify.

-To display promotional messaging, the SDK provides the `AffirmPromotionalButton` class, only requires the developer to add to their view and configure to implement.
+To create promotional messaging view, the SDK provides the `AffirmPromotionalButton` class, only requires the developer to add to their view and configure to implement.
 The AffirmPromotionalButton is implemented as follows:

 ```
 self.promotionalButton = [[AffirmPromotionalButton alloc] initWithPromoID:@"promo_set_ios"